Azure/azure-sphere-samples/Tutorials/MemoryUsage/Stage1/README.md

 ## Observe the output

-1. When starting the application, the upper-right corner of Visual Studio displays a [memory usage view](https://docs.microsoft.com/azure-sphere/app-development/application-memory-usage?pivots=visual-studio#determine-run-time-application-memory-usage).
-The view shows the user memory, the kernel memory, and the peak memory usage.
+1. When starting the application, the upper-right corner of Visual Studio displays a [memory usage profiler](https://docs.microsoft.com/azure-sphere/app-development/application-memory-usage?pivots=visual-studio#determine-run-time-application-memory-usage).
+The view shows the total memory, user memory, and peak memory usage.

+   To get accurate memory usage values, [start the application without the debugger and start the performance profiler](https://docs.microsoft.com/azure-sphere/app-development/application-memory-usage?pivots=visual-studio#starting-the-memory-usage-profiler).

 1. Press Button A and then immediately press Button B.

    Pressing Button A allocates and inserts a new node to the list.
 The node contains a buffer of 5,000 integers and a pointer to the next node of the list.
 The user memory usage and the peak memory usage increase.
 Pressing Button B removes and frees the memory occupied by the last node of the list.
 The user and peak memory usage may not change after freeing allocated memory, as the C runtime does not necessarily return freed allocations to the OS.
 Pressing Button A immediately followed by pressing Button B should keep the memory usage constant.

-   The memory chart shows an increase in memory usage, even when pressing Button A is immediately followed by pressing Button B. Eventually, the application will exceed the user memory limit and it will be terminated.
+   The memory usage profiler shows an increase in memory usage, even when pressing Button A is immediately followed by pressing Button B. Eventually, the application will exceed the memory limit and it will be terminated.
+If you are running without debugging, the application will then automatically restart.
+If you are running under the debugger, you will see a message beginning `Child terminated` in the Visual Studio output.

    The Visual Studio graph is a good indicator that the code has a memory leak.